tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ...
 ```

-Setting a variable value can be done the same way using:s
+Setting a variable value can be done the same way using:
 ```GDScrip
 # {var} is a placeholder for a real value
 set_deferred("{var_name}", {value})`